 Although alimony and child support are continuing obligations that may be modified in the future based on changed circumstances, the parties to a divorce proceeding only get one chance for a fair division of marital assets, which is known in Florida as “equitable distribution.”

-To achieve optimum results, you need lawyers like Scott Davis and Richard Mockler who are experienced in parsing the nuances of Florida divorce law, finding assets, tracing funds, forensically valuing companies, and spotting value through federal tax considerations.
+To achieve optimum results, you need lawyers like Richard Mockler and Angela Leiner who are experienced in parsing the nuances of Florida divorce law, finding assets, tracing funds, forensically valuing companies, and spotting value through federal tax considerations.